jonathantwite/dc-training/Training Week/1 EReg - The Industry.md

   * Welsh Assembly elections
   * Welsh Language Regulations
     * All government communications in Dual language with Welsh first.
+    * Users can specify to receive communications in specific language only.
 * **NI and Crown dependencies**
   * Use own completely unrelated registration systems.
 * **London**